marenz2569/2025-sapphire-rapids-ee/README.md

 Run the test using CTest.
 Make shure to specify the `TEST_ROOT` environment variable to the root of the folder where results are saved.

+Please not that `measurement/rapl-update-intervals` will automatially cause a reboot since we are writing to sticky MSRs.
+This will break CTest when executing multiple tests.

 # Visualizing data manually

 To execute the juptyer server run: `nix run .# -- -m jupyter notebook --no-browser`.